Addressing posttraumatic stress disorder (PTSD) and trauma in those most affected by COVID–19

 Canadian Institute for Pandemic Health Education and Response

-The Canadian Institute for Pandemic Health Education and Response (CIPHER) is a time-limited task force within the Canadian Institute for Public Safety Research and Treatment (CIPSRT) at the University of Regina.
-The CIPHER team is creating a knowledge development and exchange hub, in partnership with several existing hubs, to connect projects funded through the Public Health Agency of Canada.
-The CIPHER Hub and team also support ongoing evaluation and knowledge translation and mobilization to communities and service providers that have been disproportionately impacted by the COVID-19 pandemic.
+The Canadian Institute for Pandemic Health Education and Response was a time-limited task force within the Canadian Institute for Public Safety Research and Treatment at the University of Regina.
+The team worked with existing knowledge exchange and development hubs to create one that connects projects funded through the Public Health Agency of Canada.
+They also supported knowledge exchange with communities and service providers who were disproportionately impacted by the COVID-19 pandemic.

-The Canadian Association for Long Term Care is working with the Mental Health Commission of Canada to customize and adapt The Working Mind program for managers, supervisors, and frontline employees in long term care (LTC) homes.
-This project is an evidence-based program that aims to reduce the stigma of mental illness, address and promote mental health and resiliency in the workplace, and bolster mental health expertise within LTC homes by equipping them with facilitators certified in The Working Mind.
+The Canadian Association for Long Term Care worked with the Mental Health Commission of Canada on this project.
+They customized and adapted The Working Mind program for managers, supervisors and frontline employees in long-term care homes.
+This project used an evidence-based program that aimed to:

 Advancing Peer Support Programming to address PTSD and trauma among Canadian public safety personnel and Veterans

-The Canadian Institute for Public Safety Research and Treatment (CIPSRT) at the University of Regina is delivering the Advancing Peer Support Program, which supports coordinated national approaches to peer support for public safety personnel (PSP) and Veterans.
+The Canadian Institute for Public Safety Research and Treatment at the University of Regina delivered the Advancing Peer Support Program.
+They supported coordinated national approaches to peer support for public safety personnel and veterans.

-- Scaling up the PeerOnCall and PeerOnCall Support mobile health apps to facilitate peer support for up to 30,000 PSP, including:
+- scaled up the PeerOnCall and PeerOnCall Support mobile health apps to facilitate peer support for public safety personnel including:

 - firefighters